 Route Finding in the Mists

 At 7200′ was a moderate snow ramp that led to what looked like a notch on the southeast ridge.
-As tempting as it looked, my gut told me that we needed to go higher.
+As tempting as it looked, my gut told me we needed to go higher.
 So we continued uphill in the mists.

 Shortly, we moved through more talus after checking out the snow ramp.
 Then we went above the downward slabs with solid holds to 7400′.
 From there, we were able to walk south over the east face.